etler/stream-weaver/README.md

 This project showcases a new approach to creating streaming frameworks by utilizing a technique that enables entire streams to be enqueued onto other streams with minimal orchestration or memory overhead.

 The idea is explored in [TECHNICAL.md](/TECHNICAL.md).
-It can be converted into a LaTeX paper by running `npm install` and `npm run paper`.
+It can be converted into a LaTeX paper if you have [pandoc](https://pandoc.org/) installed by running `npm install` and `npm run paper`.
+If you also have pdflatex installed, a PDF version can be generated with `npm run pdf`.

 A proof of concept implementation of the streaming agent swarms outlined in the paper has been implemented in a separate repo: [/etler/swarm-weaver](https://github.com/etler/swarm-weaver).